 - The Bullet Projected Grenade is basically a slimmer World War II-era German Panzerfaust.

-- The first Special Weapon is basically an UZI with a more futuristic look.
+- The MP-197 is basically an UZI with a more futuristic look.

-- The third Special Weapon (the one who looks like a sniper rifle) looks like a mix between a Dragunov rifle with a Mosin-Nagant rifle.
+- The MG-202 (the one who looks like a sniper rifle) looks like a mix between a Dragunov rifle with a Mosin-Nagant rifle.

 - All Deaths Are Final: Since the RPG games are more established on reality than other fantasy-based games, if you got killed in the games, you're dead for good and there's no way for bring any dead character to life, other than cloning.